Coaxys-A/HN5/docs/README_SECURE.md

 # Secure Environment Setup

 The backend loads sensitive values from a file named `.env.secure` before evaluating runtime defaults.
-The loader lives in `src/obfuscation/runtime.js` and accepts Base64-wrapped secrets using the `ENC(...)` convention.
+The loader now resides in `src/config.js` and reads plain `KEY=VALUE` pairs.
+Base64 wrapping is optional and only needed if you prefer encoding.

 ## File location